netgusto/bowser/README.md

-# ⭐ Bowser - Default browser switch
+# ⭐ Bowser - Default browser dynamic switch

 Bowser is a MacOS application that selects the browser to open for a URL based on rules you define.